orthanc-mirrors/orthanc-book/Sphinx/source/users/replication.rst

-:ref:`configuration file <configuration>` in order to create a new database elsewhere on the filesystem (if using the default SQLite backend), or on the database management system (e.g. if using :ref:`PostgreSQL <postgresql>`).
+:ref:`configuration file <configuration>` in order to create a new database elsewhere on the filesystem (if using the default SQLite backend), or on the database management system (e.g. if using :ref:`PostgreSQL <postgresql>` or :ref:`MySQL/MariaDB <mysql>`).
 This is important to let the user experiment a new version of Orthanc, while keeping the older version up and running.

 If you decide to upgrade the database schema, you have to apply the following 3 steps: